ofunkey/hello-nibei/README.md

 # Hello-nibei

-Here is me making changes in this season of life, what do you think!
+Here is me making changes in this season of life, what do you !think